developmentseed/sat-ml-training/_fastpages_docs/_setup_pr_template.md

 ### What to Expect After Merging This PR

-- GitHub Actions will build your site, which will take 2-3 minutes to complete.  **This will happen anytime you push changes to the master branch of your repository.**  You can monitor the logs of this if you like on the [Actions tab of your repo](https://github.com/developmentseed/sat-ml-training/actions).
+- GitHub Actions will build your site, which will take 2-3 minutes to complete.  **This will happen anytime you push changes to the main branch of your repository.**  You can monitor the logs of this if you like on the [Actions tab of your repo](https://github.com/developmentseed/sat-ml-training/actions).
 - Your GH-Pages Status badge on your README will eventually appear and be green, indicating your first sucessfull build.
 - You can monitor the status of your site in the GitHub Pages section of your [repository settings](https://github.com/developmentseed/sat-ml-training/settings).